 One of the biggest misconceptions among people who reach out to me is that there are no sharing economy income options in rural areas.
-Certainly the options are fewer, but there many remote work options available for those with an internet connection.
+Certainly the options are fewer, but there many remote work options available for those with an internet connection or simply a smartphone in some cases.

 Today, we are going to talk about what remote jobs you can do from home.
 These are by far the best jobs for rural workers and those who don’t live in a city setting.